 On appeal, the Plaintiff abandoned the argument that no appeal was permitted from the jury’s verdict.
 Instead, Plaintiff argued that her breach was not a material breach of the contract.
 Accordingly, she argued that the doctor’s insurance company was merely entitled to damages.
 The Court of Special Appeals disagreed, holding that after the jury returned its verdict, Plaintiff remained obligated to abide by her promise not to appeal.
 Plaintiff’s repudiation of the Agreement left the doctor free to pursue the remedy of rescission.
+So the plaintiff walks away from $250,000.

 High-low agreements sometimes make sense because insurance companies are always concerned about “black swan” verdicts and will often overpay for the protection.